 Why optimising images for web is important

 Optimising images makes the image fast to load and easily understood by search engines like Google.
 It includes changing the size and adding a relevant file name.
+Learn more about why we optimise images.

 We use Adobe Photoshop, but here is a great FREE alternative called BeFunky.